tri2820/remath/NOTE.md

 # Note

-If you want RHS "or", for example to express it could be this or that, use template "or".
+If you want RHS "or", for example to express it could be this or that, use fact "or".

 Example: